Write a Powerful, 83-Word Email About a Carpet Cleaner … And You Could Get a $200 Prize!

 Then I’m going to give you some tips on how to write the copy.

 Think about it.
-This will be a professional copywriting project you can put in your portfolio!
+Whether you’re one of our three winners or not, this is a professional copywriting project you can put in your portfolio!

 And it’s a great opportunity to get a sense of what it feels like to be given a brief to write copy for a real client.